tkrisztin/estimateW/cran-comments.md

-## Resubmission
-This is a resubmission.
-In this version I have:

-* Converted the DESCRIPTION title to title case.

-* Added additional description and a doi reference to the description field in DESCRIPTION

-* Removed changes to the user's par options from plotting

-> Please ensure that your functions do not write by default or in your examples/vignettes/tests in the user's home filespace (including the package directory and getwd()).
-This is not allowed by CRAN policies.
-Please omit any default path in writing functions.
-In your examples/vignettes/tests you can write to tempdir().

-* I am aware of this point, and to the best of my knowledge I do not do this: the package does not write, as is CRAN policy.
-I have checked again, without finding the mentioned problems.
-I am unsure which line of code gave the wrong impression or what I am overlooking.
-Please let me know and I will happily fix it.
+## Update to CRAN: estimateW 0.1.0

+This is an update to the existing CRAN package `estimateW`.

+### Changes in this version:

+* Added new dataset: `nuts1growth`.
+* Added new function: `semw()` for handling spatial error models.
+* Corrected labeling of `sigma` to `sigma2` in results.
+* Added option to `sim_dgp()` for supplying an exogenous spatial weight matrix.

-## R CMD check results
+### R CMD check results

 There were no ERRORs or WARNINGs.

-There was 1 NOTE:
+There was one NOTE:

-* This is a new release.
+* `checking for future file timestamps ...
+NOTE`
+  - This is due to system time validation in my local environment and is not related to package functionality.
+  - To my knowledge, this is safe to ignore and does not affect CRAN policy compliance.

+The package passes `R CMD check --as-cran` on:
+- macOS Sonoma (local), R 4.3.2
+- Ubuntu 22.04 (Docker), R 4.3.2

+I have verified that the package does not write to the user’s home directory or use default write paths.
+All examples and functions use safe temporary file paths where applicable.